 Outline: Opportunities of applying techniques to design, prepare, implement, analyze, and evaluate a health promotion program in actual settings in diverse geographic, social, and cultural background are offered for interested and qualified students.
 Instructions on writing grant proposals, ethical consideration and procedures in public health research, and professional reporting skills are also provided as necessary.

-Independent tutorial, Monday-Friday, 8:30-17:00

-Project meeting, By arrangement with individual faculty members
+Independent tutorial, Monday-Friday, 8:30-17:00 Project meeting, 2nd and 4th week Thursday, 14:00-16:00 Field study, By arrangement with individual faculty members